Last Updated: Monday, November 14, 2022

 3.04.0 In the event that any Executive member resigns or is removed from office during his/her term, a substitute member shall be elected by a majority vote of the Executive.
 In the event that a section head resigns, strikes out or is impeached, a replacement head will be elected by a majority vote of the Executive on the voluntary consultation of the members of the section in question.

 3.04.1 An executive member may be removed from office if suggested that they are not fulfilling the responsibilities of their position and/or not conducting themselves in a manner suitable for the Executive and the Bands behavioural policy.
 Any Band member(s) may bring concerns about Executive member(s) to another member of the executive in whichever way they see fit.
 Members of the executive who are contacted are responsible for flooring the concerns of the anonymous member with the rest of the executive in a regular or emergency meeting within due haste.
 Documentation of the concerns must be maintained for the purposes of further investigation.
 The indicted member will be given the opportunity to explain their actions before the Executive, where the Executive will decide if there are proper grounds for dismissal.

 3.05.0 For all Executive meetings, except where otherwise noted, quorum shall consist of at least 50 percent of the voting members of the Executive.

-3.06.0 All members of the Executive exercising powers of discretion under this constitution shall do so with fairness.
+3.06.0 All members of the Executive exercising powers of discretion under this constitution shall do so with fairness and reasonable judgement.

 Part IV: Executive Elections